 Visually Impaired Info

-Guide Dogs / Seeing Eye Dogs are permitted in the stadium with advance notification.
-Spectators wishing to bring a Guide Dog / Seeing Eye Dog into the stadium should contact the Organiser of the match or concert that they wish to attend in advance of booking their ticket to discuss their requirements.
+- Guide Dogs / Seeing Eye Dogs are permitted in the stadium however you must contact the organiser of the event in advance of booking your ticket to discuss your requirements.

 Click here to Contact Us